 This is the mic to start with if you’re on a budget.
 It’s even great to get an extra for mobile use!

-Like the Audio-Technica ATR2100-USB and AT2005USB, the Samson Q2U is a dynamic, cardioid microphone that can connect directly to your computer via USB.
+The ATR2100x-USB is a dynamic, cardioid microphone that can connect directly to your computer via USB.
 It can also (and simultaneously) connect to professional audio equipment via XLR.

 Electro-Voice RE320 studio mic